PandaHo/PandaHo-s-Cool-Timer-for-friendly-friends/README.md

-📜 License
+## 📜 License

-This project is released under the MIT License.
-See the LICENSE file for full details.
-You are free to use, modify, and distribute this software.
+This project is licensed under the **GNU General Public License v3.0**.
+See the `LICENSE` file for the full text.

+This means you are free to use, study, share, and modify the software.
+If you distribute a modified version, you must also release your changes under the same license.

 Copyright: